 - Non-Driving Reasons for License Suspension.
 A variety of non-driving violations or issues can result in your license being suspended.
 These include: not responding to a Motor Vehicle Commission notice or not appearing in court; failing to pay traffic tickets, fines or surcharges; and not paying child support.

 Suspension periods can range from 90 days to permanent suspension, depending on the severity of the offense.
-If you believe your license has been suspended due to one of the reasons listed above it is advisable to speak with a Traffic Ticket Attorney or DUI Attorney.
+If you believe your license has been suspended due to one of the reasons listed above it is advisable to speak with a Traffic Ticket Attorney

 WHAT TO DO IF YOUR ALASKA DRIVER'S LICENSE IS SUSPENDED

 Having your Alaska driver's license suspended is a serious matter and it is essential to adhere to State law in the event that your license is suspended.
 The three most important things to be aware of following a license suspension are: